 How do people discuss, read and share political issues?
 How are people affected by political rhetoric, of what they read in the news and by the people they interact with online?
 How can we study people’s communicative behavior online?
 How does the selective exposure to news in online media affect people’s attitudes and political preferences and voting behavior?
 To what extent do people trust various media and why?

-These kind of research questions lay the foundation of the interdisciplinary research group of political communication, which combine researchers from political science, political rhetoric, media studies and psychology.
+These kind of research questions lay the foundation of the interdisciplinary research unit of political communication, which combine researchers from political science, political rhetoric, media studies and psychology.

 Territoriell democracy and reforms